emvolz-phylodynamics/phydynR-simulations/README.md

 # phydynR simulations to compare likelihood approximations

-This simulation experiment is derived from the one (described here)[https://github.com/emvolz/PhyDyn-simulations].
+This simulation experiment is derived from the one [described here](https://github.com/emvolz/PhyDyn-simulations).
 Please see that page before proceeding.

 The model has been made more complex and the parameters more challenging to estimate by decreasing the duration of the first stage of infection (1 year).